Bandwidth/api-docs/content/numbers/managingLineFeatures.md

 ## Creating and Managing a DLDA Order

-A DLDA order is created with a <code class="post">POST</code> to the `/dldas` resource of the account.
+A DLDA order is created with a POST to the `/dldas` resource of the account.
 The dldas resource represents the requests made to the Bandwidth Phone Number API to add or otherwise manage a request to associate a name and street address with the telephone number.
 This API allows the creation and observation of a DLDA work order that causes the update of name and address information in a network Database.

 ## Retrieving the history of a DLDA order

-The history of a DLDA order can be retrieved with a <code class="get">GET</code> on the `/history` resource, using the API signature: `/accounts/{accountId}/dldas/{orderid}/history`
+The history of a DLDA order can be retrieved with a GET on the `/history` resource, using the API signature: `/accounts/{accountId}/dldas/{orderid}/history`

 ## Checking DLDA information associated with a TN

-The <code class="get">GET</code> method retrieves detailed information about the phone number.
+The GET method retrieves detailed information about the phone number.

-<code class="get">GET</code> `/tns/{tn}/tndetails`  retrieves detailed information about the phone number.
+GET `/tns/{tn}/tndetails`  retrieves detailed information about the phone number.

-In addition to the name and address information inherent in a DLDA update, the DLDA information associated with the TN includes a <Status> value that indicates whether the DLDA information has been successfully registered with the Listing provider, or is in some other state.
+In addition to the name and address information inherent in a DLDA update, the DLDA information associated with the TN includes a  value that indicates whether the DLDA information has been successfully registered with the Listing provider, or is in some other state.
 Valid values for the `<Status>` element are:

 | Status             | Description                                                                                                                                                                                                                                                                                               |
 |:-------------------|:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|